 This section provides information about the DGX OS release mechanisms that are available to install or upgrade DGX systems to the latest version of the DGX OS.

-DGX OS ISO Image
+The ISO Image

 DGX OS is released in the form of an ISO image that includes an autonomous installer and all the software required for running AI, machine learning, and analytics applications.
 Basic system configuration is deferred to a setup wizard on first boot.
 The ISO is intended for cases that require reimaging a single system.

-Critical bug fixes and security mitigations.
+Provide critical bug fixes and security mitigations.

-Improved installation experience.
+Improve the installation experience.

-Linux Software Repositories
+The Linux Software Repositories